Monilesaurus

 Monilesaurus is a genus of lizards in the draconine clade of the family Agamidae and is a new genus described in 2018.
 Currently it consists of 4 species, with 2 new species and 2 species split from the genus Calotes.

 Geographic range

 The genus Monilesaurus is native to the Western Ghats of India.

 Species

-Below species were split from Calotes genus:
+Below species were split from Calotes: